DiseaseTranscriptomicsLab/markeR/README.md

 To compare various metrics across different condition combinations, violin plots may not always be the best choice.
-In such cases, users can set to generate a summary heatmap.
-The function will return one heatmap per gene set, with rows corresponding to all possible combinations of values in the .
+In such cases, users can set \\code{method = “all”} to generate a summary heatmap.
+The function will return one heatmap per gene set, with rows corresponding to all possible combinations of values in the \\code{GroupingVariable}.

 ``` r